Design for the web is always changing and evolving.

 This trend enables designers to change up ordinary images, breathing new life into them and making them feel unique.

-Text only banners
+Text only headers

 Of course, web design trends aren't just about colours, text and images, there's also a whole treasure trove of features that can be woven into a design.